 Aspiring to the Light

-Raising ourselves out of the mire of the common consensus consciousness is no easy task but if we do not live in the strength of our light, the world misses out.
-Most of us are immersed in our past negative conditioning, we think it is who we are.
+Raising ourselves out of the mire of the common consensus consciousness is no easy task but if we do not live in the strength of our light, the world misses out on our gifts.
+Many of us are so immersed in our past negative conditioning, we think it is who we are.

 My favorite ACIM lesson, "I am the light of the world" has always had the power to restore my enthusiasm for life.
 As a child I understood that beauty, light and creativity were trying to come into this world.

-Children can plainly sense when adults are trapped in their ego mire.
+Children can plainly sense when the adults that they love are trapped in their ego mire.
 This presents a discouraging dilemma.
-As children, we become afraid of our soul grandeur in a world where most people do not express their unique light.
+As children, we become afraid of our soul's grandeur in a world where most people do not express their soul's light.
 As children we tamp down our light to fit in.

-As children we understood how to have faith in the truth we knew but could not see.
+As children we understood how to have faith in a spiritual reality that we felt but could not see.
 The intensity of aspiration inherent in the lesson, "I am the light of the world" is key to cutting through the ego mire of limitation that weighs down the world.

-Children, in their innocence, sense their spiritual place in the world with profound trust and faith.
-Holding onto the kinds of visionary aspirations that we naturally understood as children, and sustaining them when we become adults, translates into a level of creative confidence that is not common in this world.
+Children, in their innocence, sense their spiritual place in the world with profound trust.
+Holding onto the kinds of visionary spiritual aspirations that we naturally understood as children, and sustaining them when we become adults, translates into a level of creative confidence that is not common in this world.

-Reaching for the highest aspiration as possible can feel strange at first, but over time it builds a warm and abiding inner sense of illumination - much the same as we felt as children.
-The lesson, "I am the light of the world" speaks to the unique "grandeur" of soul light that we are, regardless of the heavy overlay of psychological and emotional struggles that we carry on top of our soul.
+My favorite ACIM lesson, "I am the light of the world" speaks to the unique "grandeur" of soul light that we are, regardless of the heavy overlay of psychological and emotional struggles that we carry on top of our soul.

 "I am the light of the world."